 When growing Fortune apple trees, plant them in the spring.
 Select a site that has good drainage with rich soil in full sunlight (6 hours or more each day).

-Dig a hole that is twice the diameter of the root system and about 2 feet (a bit over half a meter) deep.
+Dig a hole that is twice the diameter of the root system and about 2 feet (61 cm.) deep.
 Striate the sides of the hole with a shovel or fork.